 Jon LaCorte grew up in Queens, New York, an area generally uninhabited by hunters.
 So you might say it takes some folks by surprise when they find out Jon’s been doing it his entire life.
 Luckily, taking to the outdoors in pursuit of wildgame is a long-standing tradition in the LaCorte family and it’s no surprise that after spending a few years following his father, grandfather and uncle through the woods as a boy, Jon found one of his true loves and never looked back.

-Now, many hunts and many miles traveled, Jon has never forgotten his roots or what guides his life - the love and support of his wife and children, an unwavering faith and a passion for the outdoors - all of which have served to make TRACT Optics a reality.
+Now, many hunts and many miles traveled, Jon has never forgotten his roots or what guides his life - the love and support of his wife and children, an unwavering faith in God and a passion for the outdoors - all of which have served to make TRACT Optics a reality.
 Having spent more than 15 years working in product development and marketing for the hunting optics division of Nikon, he learned a great deal about every aspect of the outdoor industry, from sales and logistics to press relations and customer service.
 Jon worked to develop patented reticle systems as well as expand the product offerings from just a few SKU’s to a plethora of options in riflescopes, binoculars, rangefinders and spotting scopes.

 While it was a great experience helping build Nikon into a major player in the optics category, Jon had the opportunity to go to work for Flint Holdings, a family owned group that controls Montana Decoy and WASP Archery Products.
 Being a die-hard bowhunter, he jumped at the chance to work more closely within the archery product category and take on the challenge of helping grow these companies from a product and marketing standpoint.